Skip to main content

 HsFetch

 The core of Hosanna's networking capabilities is the HsFetch class, which provides a platform-agnostic implementation of the Fetch API.
-It works seamlessly across different platforms, including web browsers and Roku devices.
+It works across Roku, Apple TV, Android TV, Samsung TV, iOS, Android, and Web through the active platform adapter.

 Basic Usage